-NFL veterans Mark McMillian, George Teague, Chris Taylor, George Martinez, Reggie Young, Sheldon Jackson and Michael Ray Garvin were among the one-time pro instructors.
+NFL veterans George Teague, Chris Taylor, George Martinez, Reggie Young, Sheldon Jackson and Michael Ray Garvin were among a handful of one-time pro instructors.

 Despite the spotlight, multiple prospects did well with all eyes on them.
 That said, and accordingly, here’s a comprehensive list of those who delivered particularly impressive efforts.

 Wesley Lauer, QB, Lutheran South Academy (TX): The 6-foot-4 and 180-pound senior was recently in contact with Sam Houston State and Stephen F. Austin, others schools too.

 Mack Perry, QB, Channelview (TX): 6-2 and 185-pound senior was a leader.
 The same thing can be said about Dominick Jones from Homewood-Flosssmoor (IL).

 Lucas Maue, QB, Belleville East (IL): Underclassman or not, the 6-1 and 180-pound junior held his own, along with counterpart James Henault from Edmond North (OK).

 Luke Johnson, QB, Community Christian (GA): The 6-4 and 220-pound junior played with the poise of an upperclassman, with Marquise Gleb from South St. Paul (MN).